 The cornea may get a temporary scratch on the surface from the electrode.
 Otherwise, there are no risks with this procedure.

 Brodie SE, Leys M. Clinical visual electrophysiology.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2013:chap 5.
+Duane's Ophthalmology 2013 edition.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 3, chap 5.